wavecon/wavestack/docs/content/en/_index.md

 - [Gardener][gardener]
 - [Zitadel][zitadel]

-Wavecon is a member and active contributor of different open-source projects, such as [Sovereign Cloud Stack][scs], [Open Operations][open-operations] or the [CNCF][cncf-member].
+Wavecon is a member and active contributor in different open-source projects, such as [Sovereign Cloud Stack][scs], [Open Operations][open-operations] or the [CNCF][cncf-member].